 Become a Clinical Connector

-Shift the culture around healing after ABI
+Shift the culture around healing after brain injury

 “The LoveYourBrain program and training gives clinicians the confidence and tools they need to begin incorporating mindfulness and yoga practices into sessions.
 LYB provides an abundance of evidence-based resources making client buy-in easier and allowing you to highlight the benefits of wellness routines after a brain injury.”